 \subsection{Consistency of Low Frequency Signals}

 However, simply removing low-frequency signals may lead to information loss.
-To address this, we investigate whether it is possible to recover missing low-frequency signals without reintroducing lesion-related information.
+To address this, we investigate whether it was possible to recover the lost low-frequency signals without reintroducing lesion-related information as much as possible.
 Our systematic frequency-domain analysis reveals fundamental differences between normal and pathological MRIs in their real and imaginary components.
 As demonstrated in Figure~\ref{fig:intro}, through log-amplitude analysis in the frequency domain, two principal findings emerge: (1) normal MRIs exhibit highly consistent real-component patterns in low-frequency regions ($m \leq 0.1$), whereas pathological cases show substantially greater dispersion in the same bands; (2) both groups display comparable signal variability in high-frequency ranges ($m > 0.1$).
 These observations are consistent with basic frequency-domain principles: low-frequency components ($m \leq 0.1$) represent global anatomical structures, while high-frequency components ($m > 0.1$) capture local details.
 In normal MRIs, stable low-frequency patterns reflect structural homogeneity, while pathological alterations disrupt this coherence, manifesting as increased dispersion in low-frequency bands—consistent with lesion-induced anatomical discontinuities (More quantitative analysis is provided in the Appendix).